When you have a sink, it’s evident that you will experience clogs occasionally. This will call for you to unclog them.

 Usually, this could be the easiest because you can clean the disposer the regular way you do.
 Ensure it goes on to clean even the waste line.
 Try the easiest method of cleaning where you use the ice and water.
 Here’s how.

 - Fill the chamber of the disposal with the ice cubes then begin to run the water.

 - Turn on the switch so that it begins to grind.
 Let it grind until its stops.
 If it wasn’t something big, this will clear the disposer and waste line and even let the water run.
 But if it doesn’t work, let’s try another option because the drainage clog is a bigger problem.

-This could mean that you have the clog in the drain line, trap or the joins you have in the drainage pipes.
-For such problems, unless you are a DIY person you may need the help of the plumber.
+This could mean that you have a clog in the drain line, trap, or the joins you have in the drainage pipes.
+For such problems, unless you are a DIY person you may need the help of a plumber.

 If the disposal makes no sound

 Before you go on to your garbage disposal, confirm that there’s no trip on the circuit breaker.
 This is easy to do as you can switch it on then use the red button below the disposal.
 If it has to do with the circuit, then it should make the sound when you press the red button.